Leineschloss

 The first building on the site was a Franciscan friary, constructed in about 1300, which was abandoned in 1533 after the Protestant Reformation.
-In 1636, George, Duke of Brunswick-Lüneburg, began construction of a rather small late renaissance palace on the site as his residence.
-Elector Ernest Augustus had it enlarged and modernized and added a theatre in the late 17th century.
+In 1636, George, Duke of Brunswick-Lüneburg, began converting the monastery into a rather small late-renaissance palace as his residence as ruler of the Principality of Calenberg.
+The former monastery church served as a castle church and royal burial place.
+His son, Elector Ernest Augustus, had it enlarged and modernized and added a theatre in the late 17th century.
+The principality was elevated to the Electorate of Hanover in 1692.
 In 1742 the north-west wing was renewed.
-Between 1816 and 1844, the architect Georg Ludwig Friedrich Laves fully re-built the palace.
-The column portico with six Corinthian columns was built during this period.
+On May 28, 1660 Ernest Augustus' son, George I of Great Britain was born at the Leine Palace.